harperreed/harper.blog/content/post/2005-02-09-google_is_my_favorite_friend_evil_entity.md

 ---
-date: 2005-02-09T16:57:21Z
+date: 2005-02-09 16:57:21+00:00
-excerpt: "this is an excellent write up on the incredible google maps. the most important thing he says is: \n\nI also think it bears noting that Google is pulling out all the stops\nto build rich web apps, no matter how weirdly they have to hack the\nbrowser to make them go.
+excerpt: "this is an excellent write up on the incredible google maps. the most important\
+  \ thing he says is: \n\nI also think it bears noting that Google is pulling out\
+  \ all the stops\nto build rich web apps, no matter how weirdly they have to hack\
+  \ the\nbrowser to make them go.
 And I strong..."
+summary: this post dives into google maps and how google is pushing the limits of web apps. it highlights the shift towards apps that prioritize user experience over strict compliance with web standards. plus, it touches on a fired blogger's thoughts on working for innovative companies.
-tags: ["cell","blogs","internet","war","xhtml","google","gmail"]
+tags:
+- blogging
+- war
+- cell
+- xhtml
+- internet
+- web apps
+- gmail
+- blogs
+- google maps
+- disruptive technology
+- google
 title: google is my favorite friend/evil entity
 wordpress_id: 990
 wordpress_url: http://new.nata2.org/?p=990